 So grab a drink, kick back and read my personal recommendations for the best things to do in Nelson for your next trip!

-1) Check Out the Suter Te Aratoi o Whakatu (The Suter)
+1) Check Out the Suter Te Aratoi o Whakatu (The Suter Art Gallery)

-Nelson is chock full of galleries, and wandering between them is a classic Nelson activity.
-However, Suter is one that deserves a special mention.
+Nelson city is chock full of art galleries, and wandering between them is a classic Nelson activity.
+However, Suter Art Gallery is one that deserves a special mention.

-The Suter is one of the most interesting Nelson attractions.
-If you’re looking to go easy on the pennies, then this is certainly an excellent option.
+The Suter Art Gallery is one of the most interesting Nelson attractions.
+If you’re looking to go easy on the pennies, then this is certainly an excellent option because it’s free.